jameshale14/mhp/site/content/homelessness-strategy/_index.md

   image: /assets/images/streetwise-opera.jpg
 about:
   body: >-
-    The Manchester Homelessness strategy was co-produced by members of MHP including people with personal insight into homelessness, people who work for the council and frontline services.
+    The Manchester City Strategy (which you can download below) was co-produced by members of Manchester Homelessness Partnership.
+This includes people with personal insight into homelessness, people who work for the Council and frontline services.
+As far as we are aware, this is the first time a city in the UK has developed a strategy in this way.

-    Each sector has been asked to respond with an action plan to meet this strategy, including the council, health, housing, voluntary sector and businesses.
+    We believe that to end homelessness in all it's forms in Manchester, we have to work together towards a whole city response.
+We have asked each sector to create an action plan for how they can work to meet the requirements of this strategy.
+This includes responses from the council, health, housing, the voluntary sector, and businesses.
   heading: Change Through Co-Production
 actionPlans:
-  body:
+  body: To be added shortly.
   heading: Action Plans
 strategyCta:
-  title: Read the full Strategy document
+  title: READ THE FULL STRATEGY HERE
   url: 'https://drive.google.com/file/d/1N2gW8c1ED3LYAKEkwkKlXzOXIWeAi9D1/view'
 ---